Spinal Injuries Psychology Service at

 What happens next?

-We also recognise that other people close to you can affect how you are coping with your rehabilitation.
-The Psychology service can also work together with your partner or any other close family member or friend.
+Relationships with family and friends are an important part of rehabilitation.
+For this reason, the Psychology service can also work together with your partner or any other close family member or friend.
 Family Support

 What if I want to see the Psychologist later on in my stay?

-Any member of the Spinal Injuries team can refer you to the Psychology service i.e. nurse, doctor, physiotherapist etc., Following a referral we would aim to arrange a convenient time to visit you on the ward within the next 7 days.
+Any member of the Spinal Injuries team (e.g. nurse, doctor, physiotherapist) can refer you to the Psychology service at any time during your stay.
+Following a referral we would aim to arrange a convenient time to visit you on the ward within the next 7 days.

 How can you contact us?

-The Psychology service is based at the Spinal Injuries Centre; it is part of the Department of Psychological Services at Sheffield Teaching Hospitals.
+The Spinal Psychology Service is based at the Spinal Injuries Centre; it is part of the Department of Psychological Services at Sheffield Teaching Hospitals.

 Psychological Services